isi-lincoln/sled/Readme.md

 - kexec-ing into images

 Every time the client boots it asks the server what to do, so large numbers of devices can be manged from a single logical place.

+## sledd

+sledd issues commands to clients.
+Commands are issued to clients in groups.
+A group of commands can consist of any one of the following.

+- wipe(device string)
+- write(image, device string)
+- kexec(kernel, append, initrd string)

+sledd keeps track of clients by mac address.
+The internal bolt db has a single bucket called 'clients'.
+That bucket maps client mac addresses to command sets. sled also has a collection of images it can serve to clients.
+These images are kept in `/var/img`.
+Each `name` entry in the `write` is a reference to a filename located at `/var/img`.